aksommerville/fullmoon4/README.md

 - [ ] Refine items.
 - - [x] Corn: Eliminate.
 Same thing as Seed.
 - - [ ] Seed: Sprite on actuation, and summon the bird or create a plant.
-- - [ ] Cheese: Visual feedback.
-Maybe a second sound effect when it ends?
 - - [ ] Feather: Actuate blocks and ...whatever else a feather does.
 - - [ ] Coin: throw
 - - [ ] Pitcher: pickup from environment
 - - [ ] Pitcher: advance plants when poured.
 And put out fires. and what else?
 - - [ ] Pitcher: visual feedback on pickup
-- - [ ] Match: Use global illumination_time for something.
-Darkened caves etc.
 - - [ ] Compass: How to decide on target location? see src/app/fmn_secrets.c
 - - [ ] Violin: Chart UI
 - - [ ] Violin: Encode song